pradyot-09/GDSE2020/blog.md

 Furthermore, when you treat your software outsourcing team as part of your organization, you will apply the same standards, checks, and processes as you do internally.
 This is especially important when it comes to security, which is becoming a serious concern.

-The future is certainly bright for software development outsourcing as the market will continue to grow.
-After all, an increasing number of companies are turning to outsourcing so they can take advantage of highly skilled talent that they might not otherwise be able to access.
+We discussed several factors which will likely drive the trend of nearshoring in near future.
+The future looks quite bright for software development nearshoring as the market will continue to grow and some comapnies start to think about reshoring (then settle for nearshoring).
+After all, nearshoring companies to be economical as well as take advantage of highly skilled talent that they might not otherwise be able to access.
 And since talent shortages are only going to get worse, it looks like software development outsourcing teams are going to become increasingly valuable.

 # References

 [1]: Micek, G., DziaŁek, J., & Górecki, J. (2011).
 The discourse and realities of offshore business services to Kraków.
 European Planning Studies, 19(9), 1651–1668. [link](https://doi-org.tudelft.idm.oclc.org/10.1080/09654313.2011.586195)